 To apply for asylum in Ethiopia, you must register with the government (RRS) and go through the asylum process.

-According to the Ethiopian Refugee Law, a person seeking asylum in the territory of the country shall, within thirty (30) days, apply in person to the nearest Agency office (RRS), immigration office or police station.
+According to the Ethiopian Refugee Law, a person seeking asylum in the territory of the country shall, within thirty (30) days, apply in person to the nearest Refugees and Returnees Services office, immigration office or police station.

 The Agency may permit a person to submit their application for refugee status through another person if they are unable to do so themselves due to circumstances beyond their control.